Water-energy nexus: Energy intensity

+The operation of urban water systems requires substantial energy support.
+Key processes such as water transfer, consumption, and wastewater treatment consume significant amounts of energy, sparking discussions about the energy intensity and carbon emissions of water systems.

 US (California)

 In 2001, operating water systems in the US consumed approximately 3% of the total annual electricity (~75 TWh).
-The California's State Water Project (SWP) and Central Valley Project (CVP) are together the largest water system in the world with the highest water lift, over 2000 ft. across the Tehachapi mountains, delivering water from the wetter and relatively rural north of the state, to the agriculturally intensive central valley, and finally to the arid and heavily populated south.
+The California's State Water Project (SWP) and Central Valley Project (CVP) are together the largest water system in the world with the highest water lift, over 2000 ft. across the Tehachapi Mountains, delivering water from the wetter and relatively rural north of the state, to the agriculturally intensive central valley, and finally to the arid and heavily populated south.
 Consequently, the SWP and CVP are the single largest consumers of electricity in California consuming approximately 5 TWh of electricity each per year.
 In 2001, 19% of the state's total electricity use (~48 TWh/year) was used in processing water, including end uses, with the urban sector accounting for 65% of this.
 In addition to electricity, 30% of California's natural gas consumption was due to water-related processes, mainly residential water heating, and 88 million gallons of diesel was consumed by groundwater pumps for agriculture.
 The residential sector alone accounted for 48% of the total combined electricity and natural gas consumed for water-related processes in the state.

 According to the California Public Utilities Commission (CPUC) Energy Division's Embedded Energy in Water Studies report:"'Energy Intensity' refers to the average amount of energy needed to transport or treat water or wastewater on a per unit basis."

 Energy intensity is sometimes used synonymous with embedded or embodied energy.
 In 2005, water deliveries to Southern California were assessed to have an average EI of 12.7 MWh/MG, nearly two-thirds of which was due to transportation.
 Following the findings that a fifth of California's electricity is consumed in water-related processes including end-use, the CPUC responded by authorising a statewide study into the relationship between energy and water that was conducted by the California Institute for Energy and Environment (CIEE), and developed programs to save energy through water conservation.